ash-kick/event-pop-app/README.md

 3. Will this be a website?
 A mobile app?
 Something else?

--    A website and mobile app.
+-    Mobile app.

 4. What goal will your project be designed to achieve?

--    It will be designed to be an app that people can use to help find and plan fun events/activities.
+-    It will be designed to be an app that people can use to help find and plan fun events/activities with friends.

 5. What kind of users will visit your app?
 In other words, what is the demographic of your users?